yakaz/elasticsearch-query-acrossvariants/README.md

 The plugin provides you with the `across_variants` query and filter.<br/>
 It expects a list of fields to be queried, under the `fields` property, the `value` to query, an optional `analyzer` to tokenize it.

-Additionaly you can customize the leaf query type that is used in the `BooleanQuery` tree, it defaults to a simple `TermQuery`.
+Additionally you can customize the leaf query type that is used in the `BooleanQuery` tree, it defaults to a simple `TermQuery`.
 Using such customization, you can decide to use a `PrefixQuery` instead, or even change the field the query will run against.

 ### Reference